 - Severe cramping during menstruation can disrupt life for 1 or more days, and don’t typically go away with anti-inflammatories

-- Periods that last longer than 7 days
+- Periods that last longer than 7 days (this often correlates with also having adenomyosis)

-- Heavy to very heavy menstrual flow
+- Heavy to very heavy menstrual flow (this often correlates with also having adenomyosis)

 - Bowel and urinary disorders that include painful urination or IBS-like symptoms.
 These conditions include vulvodynia, interstitial cystitis and pelvic floor dysfunction